 Article 19 – The original constitution mentioned 7 types of freedom, now there are only 6:

-19 (e) – reside and settle freely in any area of the country. (exception Jammu and Kashmir)
+- 19 (e) – reside and settle freely in any area of the country. (except Jammu and Kashmir)

 Protection with respect to conviction for offences – It describes three kinds of freedoms

 (a) A person will be punished only once for an offence.

 (b) Punishment will be given under the law which is at the time of committing the crime and not under the law made before and after.